SBOSE550/Customer-Visit-Data-Collection-Form/README.md

    - **Customer Name** *(Required)*: Name of the existing customer.

 4. **Customer Status**
-   - **Business Status**: Current business status of the customer.
+   - **Business Status**: Current business status of the customer (is The Customer actively buying from the company or Not).
-   - **Sub Status**: Sub-status providing additional details about the customer.
+   - **Sub Status**: Sub-status provides additional details about the customer Negotiation.

 5. **Direct or Indirect**
    - **Direct**: Direct interaction with the customer.